 The Chamber may include a photo of your event in our quarterly chamber magazine under the Member News section.

 If you would like to invite fellow Chamber member businesses, you can request a membership list.
 It contains all active Chamber members, the main contact at that company, address and phone number.
 Secondary contacts can be requested as well.
 Due to proprietary reasons, email addresses are not published.
 Membership lists are complimentary to Chamber members and provided in an Excel format.

 Find contact information here.

 Make sure to post your event on the Member Events section of the Chamber website.

 What We provide you at the event

 The Chamber will make every attempt to ensure that Chamber representation is present at your event.
-Notify Executive Vice President Paul Laskowski, 574.400.4004, at least two weeks prior to your event so that Chamber staff and Ambassador volunteers can make plans to be in attendance.
+Notify Membership Manager Leslie Mikolajewski, 574.400.4044, at least two weeks prior to your event so that Chamber staff and Ambassador volunteers can make plans to be in attendance.
 If you would like a Chamber representative to speak at your event, please provide more advanced notification.

 Presentation Scissors & Ribbon

 We can provide you with a pair of oversized presentation scissors to use during the ribbon cutting ceremony along with ribbon.